It is not uncommon for electric bicycle riders to experience neck soreness occasionally, either during or after riding their e-Bike.

 As previously mentioned, one of the ways to start tackling your neck pain is by taking a look at how you are positioned while riding your e-Bike, and how your e-Bike’s features (saddle, handlebars, cleats, etc) are positioned.

 For example, your head may be tipping upward while riding, which can lead to neck pain and even pinched nerves.
-One good way to avoid this is by straightening your core (bringing stomach in toward lower back) and keeping your back and chest straight while riding, as well as stretching/moving your neck around when you have slower or break periods while riding.
+One good way to avoid this is by straightening your core (bringing your stomach in toward your lower back) and keeping your back and chest straight while riding, as well as stretching/moving your neck around when you have slower or break periods while riding.

 Next, ensure that your e-Bike is properly adjusted to your body.
-This means that the saddle height, handlebars, pedal alignment, and cleats are properly fitted for your optimal comfort and muscle balance while riding.
+This means that the saddle height, handlebars, pedal alignment, and cleats are properly fitted for optimal comfort and muscle balance while riding.

 For example, incorrect handlebar positioning can negatively impact the alignment of your neck and spine.
-Having to reach too far to access the handlebars can cause hyper-extension of the neck, so riders should increase handlebar height to ensure that one’s neck is not overly craned or that back is not hunched when riding one’s e-Bike.
+Having to reach too far to access the handlebars can cause hyperextension of the neck, so riders should increase handlebar height to ensure that one’s neck is not overly craned or that the back is not hunched when riding one’s e-Bike.

 Many riders have also noted that their neck pain was eased by shortening the e-Bike’s stem, in order to shorten the reach.